 TikTok tells employees to return to office for three days a week

-NEW YORK, July 12 (Reuters) - Popular short-video app TikTok told its employees on Monday that some will be offered the option to work remotely for up to two days a week after they return to office, according to an internal message seen by Reuters.
+NEW YORK (Reuters) - Popular short-video app TikTok told its employees on Monday that some will be offered the option to work remotely for up to two days a week after they return to office, according to an internal message seen by Reuters.

 TikTok will also give employees the choice to work remotely from a domestic location based on manager approval, according to the message.
 This policy applies to full-time employees and interns in the United States, the UK and Ireland, with other markets to follow.